No one has favorited this theater yet

-The architects, de Montaut Gorska, created a very interesting Art Deco design.
+The architectural firm de Montaut & Gorska, created a very interesting Art Deco design.
 On the facade of the station, a huge neon sign and neon arrows invited patrons to a large corridor.
 The floor made of tiles was a masterpiece and the lobby had two large windows one showing the air conditionning system the other on a higher level the projection booth.

 The auditorium had a very fine Art Deco design too, and a space at the rear for standing viewers.
 The screen was high enough to avoid the problem of permanent traffic on the aisles.

-Until the end of the 60s, this amazing place was not altered by any refurbushing, only a Cinemascope screen was added.
-But in the 70s, the old railway station was razed, and the Cineac vanished.
+Until the end of the 1960’s, this amazing place was not altered by any refurbushing, only a CinemaScope screen was added.
+But in the 1970’s, the old railway station was razed, and the Cineac vanished.